pranavagni1516/dinogame_opencv/README.md

 Run the program and switch over to chrome and open chrome://dino Keep your hand within the rectangle as you start.
 Move your hand to make dino jump.

- # Close the camera/app if 'e' is pressed
+ # To close the camera/app if 'e' is pressed